-As we will show, results on income inequality for Switzerland are particularly contradictory, which makes it interesting case to have a closer look at methodological aspects.
+As we will show, results on income inequality for Switzerland are particularly contradictory, which makes it an interesting case to have a closer look at methodological aspects.
 Looking at official data, there are three main data sources: the Statistics on Income and Living Conditions (EU-SILC), the Household Budget Survey (HBS) and the Luxembourg Income Study (LIS).
-Figure 1 shows Gini coefficients of equalized disposable income calculated from these three sources.
+Figure 2 shows Gini coefficients of equalized disposable income calculated from these three sources plus a time series we calculated on the base of federal tax data.
 To date, EU-SILC is the main source used for policy monitoring at EU-level.
 The main focus of EU-SILC is to collect data on a common framework to ensure comparability among EU and EFTA countries.
 As a Non-EU member, Switzerland implemented the instrument not from the beginning (2004) but from 2007 on.
 Therefore, this times-series does not cover time periods before 2007.
 Following the results from EU-SILC, income inequality decreased from 2007 to 2012.
 The second important source concerning the distribution of income is the HBS.
 The main focus of this survey lays in providing detailed information on household budgets.
 Since 2000 the survey has been conducted on a continuous basis, which allows looking at a consistent time series from 2000 to 2011.
-As is evident from Figure 1, the trend is rather stable.
+As is evident from Figure 2, the trend is rather stable.
 Both time-series (EU-SILC and HBS) cover a relatively short time period.
 A longer period is covered in the LIS-Data-set (1982-2004).
 In contrast to the aforementioned surveys, the LIS-data is harmonized out of three surveys: Swiss Income and Wealth Survey (1982), Swiss Poverty Survey (1992) and the Income and Consumption survey (2000, 2002 and 2004).
-All in all the LIS dataset contains the longest time series on inequality for Switzerland.
+Amongst the official data the LIS dataset contains the longest time series on inequality for Switzerland.
 Analyzing these data, Gornick and Jäntti (2013) found a quite substantial decrease in income inequality for Switzerland, contradictory to the development in most other western countries.
 This result is supported by Grabka and Kuhn (2012) who analyzed the Swiss Household Panel (2000-2009).
+The time series we constructed from federal tax data however suggests a slight increase in inequality in recent years.

 Figure 2: Income inequality trends in Switzerland Source: Luxembourg Income Study (LIS), Household Budget Survey (HBS), European Union Statistics on Income and Living Conditions (EU.SILC), The World Top Incomes Database (top income shares)